• HOME

 Serious discipline, commitment and planning.

 Let me be very frank and open about this and my best intentions.
-Saving for your once in a lifetime expedition takes unwavering commitment, discipline and sacrifices.
-As with planning for your degree, or a work project or anything else in the world that takes serious commitment and planning.
-If you are a trust fund beneficiary, have access to loads of GreenBack or the morals of brick to beg and bum of other people then you do not need to read any further.
+Saving for your once-in-a-lifetime expedition takes unwavering commitment, discipline and sacrifices.
+As with planning for your degree, or a work project, or anything else in the world that takes serious commitment and planning.
+If you are a trust fund beneficiary, have access to loads of GreenBack, or have the morals of a brick to beg and bum off other people, then you do not need to read any further.

-However, learning all the ‘how to’s is a process that can be mastered over time.
-The less you spend the longer you can travel; it is that simple!
-We list some of the ways in which we have learned how to save while touring on the motorcycles:
+However, learning all the ‘how-tos’ is a process that can be mastered over time.
+The less you spend, the longer you can travel; it is that simple!
+We list some of the ways in which we have learnt how to save while touring on the motorcycles:

 The bulk of the money is spent on sleeping, eating and fuel.